-All 90 assets comprising ARGAN's portfolio were taken into account in this overview.
+All 90 assets comprising ARGAN's portfolio and that of its subsidiary, CARGAN LOG, were taken into account in this overview.

-These are standard logistics warehouses but also specific assets such as cold stores, standard and cold fulfilment centres and assets not held in full ownership but built on a Temporary Occupation Permit.
+These are standard logistics warehouses but also specific assets such as cold stores, standard and cold fulfilment centres and assets not held in full ownership but built on a Temporary Occupation Permit or an organic greenhouse.